Homer vs. the Eighteenth Amendment: Reception

 In its original broadcast, "Homer vs. the Eighteenth Amendment" finished 39th in ratings for the week of March 10–26, 1997, with a Nielsen rating of 8.9, equivalent to approximately 8.6 million viewing households.
 It was the second-highest-rated show on the Fox network that week, following The X-Files.

 The authors of the book, I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called it "A nice episode in which Homer actually devises a clever plan to keep the beer flowing."
-The Toronto Star described the episode as one of Bob Anderson's "classics."
-The Daily Telegraph also characterized the episode as one of "The 10 Best Simpsons TV Episodes."
+The Toronto Star described the episode as one of Bob Anderson's "classics".
+The Daily Telegraph also characterized the episode as one of "The 10 Best Simpsons TV Episodes".
 Robert Canning gave the episode 9.8/10 calling it his favorite episode of the series.

 Homer's line "To alcohol!
-The cause of, and solution to, all of life's problems," was described by Josh Weinstein as "one of the best, most truthful Simpsons statements ever."
+The cause of, and solution to, all of life's problems," was described by Josh Weinstein as "one of the best, most truthful Simpsons statements ever".
 In 2008, Entertainment Weekly included it in their list of "24 Endlessly Quotable TV Quips".

 A scene in which a British chip shop named "John Bull's Fish & Chips" blows up was censored in Britain and Ireland but it is no longer.
 This scene is shown uncensored on the Disney+ streaming service.

+Erik Adams writes of the episode of Second City TV on the episode: "There’s a hum to the jokes of 'Homer Vs. The Eighteenth Amendment,' showing off an ear for heightened genre dialogue.
+This is another place where the episode shows its SCTV heritage: That show and this episode thrive on what their writers absorbed from TV, movies, records, and radio—the good stuff as well as the bad—repurposing it in ways that celebrate its conventions (tommy guns, hot jazz, car chases through cemeteries!) and satirize its clichés.
+Banner’s chatter is all G-man jargon, but Thomas holds his own with mouthfuls of colorful language like 'Listen, rummy, I’m gonna say it plain and simple: Where’d you pinch the hooch?
+Is some blind tiger jerking suds on the side?'”